Monday, August 13, 2012

 Long story short, I recently came to realize that while I can listen to my own hunger cues and make good portion choices for myself, the only way to make a positive change for my whole family (one that my children can take away with them), is to change the foods we eat.
 So while all this is running around in my head, I came across 100 Days of Real Food.

 I'm taking things in baby steps.
 We had already started getting a weekly produce basket, off of which I base all of our meals for the week.
 This forces me to incorporated vegetables into our diet that normally would never cross our threshold.
 I am working on incorporating whole wheat a little at a time in my baking.
-This week I bought my first piece of grain-fed beef at the farmers' market.
+This week I bought my first piece of grass-fed beef at the farmers' market.
 Eliminating processed foods from my diet is not as difficult as eliminating it from the kids' diets.
 They like snacks.
 In fact, I used to think it was a successful grocery trip if I had gotten a good deal on lots of snacks.
 So today I am sharing one recipe solution for Little Guy, a replacement for animal crackers, and one recipe for any everyday breakfast food, Whole Grain Blender Pancakes.

 This cookie recipe comes from The Cilantropist blog and I just tweaked it a little.
 I didn't have any tiny animal cutters and I wanted them to be small like animal crackers.
 I had originally thought to make them alphabet cookies, but my alphabet cutters were too big.
 I settled on tiny stars.
 I followed the recipe pretty much except I substituted oat flour for the flax seed because I didn't have any, and I think they came out great.
 It seemed a little tedious with the refrigerating and the freezing, but the result is a nicely flavored crisp cookie, perfect to give to little ones (or bigger ones).
 I'm thinking I could make this dough a head and freeze it for busy weeks.
 One batch filled a large chinese takeout container--plenty for a week.
 Here is my saved version of the recipe with the changes I made and without the specifics on using animal cookie cutters.